 In advanced imaging you will crystallize your artistic focus within the broad definition of digital imaging.
+This semester, we will use digital photography as a framework to approach the class.
+As you will learn, digital photography, digital imaging, and photography are somewhat of a continuum.
 As with intermediate imaging, the art is the emphasis and the tools (the computer, peripherals, and software) are secondary.
-We will cover some specific details within advanced digital imaging, however, we will not spend a lot of time with techniques.
-In order to make the art, command of the software and comfort level with the computer are necessary.
-I assume all students have an advanced level of sensitivity to figuring out what they need to on the computer and artistic maturity.
+Except for covering specific details within digital photography, we will not spend a lot of time in new techniques.
+In order to make the art; however, command of the software and comfort level with the computer are necessary.
+I assume all students have an advanced level of sensitivity to figuring out what they need to on the computer, technical experience (NT, MAC, software, hardware), and artistic maturity.

 Subject to changes, additions, and subtractions.

 The primary goals of this class are to crystallize your artistic voice and to continue the process of creativity with the digital imaging medium.
-You will each focus on different areas that will include, but not be limited to:
+As you do this, you will learn about or use:

 * Digital cameras